Uberi/Minetest-WorldEdit/WorldEdit API.md

 -------------
 Contained in serialization.lua, this module allows regions of nodes to be serialized and deserialized to formats suitable for use outside MineTest.

+### version = worldedit.valueversion(value)

+Determines the version of serialized data `value`.

+Returns the version as a positive integer or 0 for unknown versions.

 ### data, count = worldedit.serialize(pos1, pos2)

 Converts the region defined by positions `pos1` and `pos2` into a single string.